arthurhammer/github-toc/test/Readme.md

 - [Random](https://github.com/arthurhammer/github-readme-toc/blob/master/test/test.markdown)
 - Test other random stuff in headings, e.g. strong, italics, special characters, custom html, mix of all of these etc.
-    - e.g. edge cases like images in headings, non-breaking spaces etc. don't work currently (this is due GitHub not supporting these for the most part, it doesn't generate `id`s)
+    - e.g. edge cases like images in headings, non-breaking spaces etc. don't work currently (this is due GitHub not supporting these for the most part, it doesn't generate `id` attributes)

 ## Where It Shouldn't Work